 We are currently on pace to make over $250,000 this year alone with our personal finance blog!

 15. PM-by-PM ($204K/year)

-Praveen Malik (from Delhi, Delhi, India) started PM-by-PM over 6 years ago.
+Praveen Malik (from Delhi, Delhi, India) started PM-by-PM about 7 years ago.

 In the year 2016, we had negligible revenue from the blog but the blog has grown substantially since then.
 Our average revenue is about $17K per month.
 Our gross profit margin is about 80% since we maintain a very small team and there are no physical products.
 Our target is to achieve 100% revenue growth by the end of next year.